lexik/LexikMaintenanceBundle/README.md

 OVERVIEW
 ========

+WARNING, this project is a fork of https://github.com/lexik/LexikMaintenanceBundle/ with Redis support (cherry picked from https://github.com/lexik/LexikMaintenanceBundle/pull/65).

 This bundle allows you to place your website in maintenance mode by calling two commands in your console.
 A page with status code 503 appears to users, it is possible to authorize certain ips addresses stored in your configuration